These Are the Damned / The Damned (1961)

 Synopsis:

 A group of children born with immunity to radioactivity are held captive by British officials (led by Alexander Knox), who believe they are the only hope for humanity after an imminent nuclear holocaust.
-When three young adults — Simon (Macdonald Carey), Joan (Shirley Ann Field), and Joan’s incestuous brother King (Oliver Reed) — stumble upon the children in their cave, they attempt to rescue them.
+When three young adults — Simon (Macdonald Carey), Joan (Shirley Anne Field), and Joan’s brother King (Oliver Reed) — stumble upon the children in their cave, they attempt to rescue them.

 Response to Peary’s Review: